mouWorks/mouWorks.github.io/docs/study/dailyInterviewPro.md

 ```
 ---

-###  `2019/9/12` Floor and Ceiling of a Binary Search Tree
+###  `0912` | Floor and Ceiling of a Binary Search Tree

 * recently asked by Apple
 ```

-Given an integer k and a binary search tree, find the floor (less than or equal to) of k, and the ceiling (larger than or equal to) of k.
+Given an integer k and a binary search tree, find the floor (less than or equal to) of k,and the ceiling (larger than or equal to) of k.
 If either does not exist, then print them as None.
 ```
 * solution:

 ```